Pyramid Lake (Nevada): Climate

 The following data are for the census-designated place (CDP) of Sutcliffe, NV, located on the shore of Pyramid Lake.

+At 8b the hardiness zone of the lake area is the highest in northern Nevada.

 Water quality

 Because of the endangered species present and because the Lake Tahoe Basin comprises the headwaters of the Truckee River, Pyramid Lake has been the focus of several water quality investigations, the most detailed starting in the mid-1980s.
 Under direction of the U.S. Environmental Protection Agency, a comprehensive dynamic water quality computer model, the DSSAM Model was developed to analyze impacts of a variety of land use and wastewater management decisions throughout the 3120 sqmi Truckee River Basin.
 Analytes addressed included nitrogen, reactive phosphate, total dissolved solids, dissolved oxygen and nine other parameters.
 Based on the use of the model, some decisions have been influenced to enhance Pyramid Lake water quality and aid the viability of Pyramid Lake biota.
 Another contaminant of interest is mercury, introduced to Pyramid Lake from the Truckee River.
-It is suggested that mercury remediation efforts be carefully considered such that methylmercury production are not enhanced.
+It is suggested that mercury remediation efforts be carefully considered such that methylmercury production is not enhanced.